SabrinaPau/07_eda-project-1/README.md

 $ conda install <package_name>
 ```
 - Activate your environment
-- Also after having created this environment, you can install additional packages within it. **Therefore you need to have activated your environment**!
+- Also after having created this environment, you can install additional packages within it. **Make sure you have activated your environment before installing new packages within it**!
 - Start VS Code and start with your EDA!
 - Work in branches and push your changes to the repository in order to keep your notebooks syncronised.